2022 Pakistan floods: Sindh

 Floods in Sindh killed 799 people and injured 8,422.
 Among the 338 children killed were three who died when the roof of their house collapsed in Kandhkot.
-10 million people have been displaced in Sindh and 57,496 houses were severely damaged or completely destroyed, mostly in the Hyderabad Division, and 830 cattle were killed.
-1540000 acres of farmland have been swept away by the floods.
+10 million people were displaced in Sindh and 57,496 houses were severely damaged or completely destroyed, mostly in the Hyderabad Division, and 830 cattle were killed.
+1540000 acres of farmland was impacted by the floods.

 The Larkana and Sukkur divisions were severely affected by the floods; Thari Mirwah and Khairpur Nathan Shah were "inundated".
-The floods have turned the Indus River into a lake 100 km (62 mi) wide.
+The floods turned the Indus River into a lake 100 km (62 mi) wide.
 The towns of Johi and Mehar were saved by their residents making ring bands around their towns.

-In Jacobabad, which has been called the world's hottest city, more than 40,000 people are living in temporary shelters with limited access to food, with 19 dead from the flooding as of 31 August.
+In Jacobabad, which has been called the world's hottest city, more than 40,000 people were living in temporary shelters with limited access to food, with 19 dead from the flooding as of 31 August.

 During the floods, Lake Manchar overflowed, and in September 2022 efforts were made to assist its drainage.

 In the Dadu District, floodwater reportedly submerged 300 villages.

 The Sindh provincial government confirmed, on 16 September 2022, 588 cases of malaria, with a further 10,604 suspected cases, as well as 17,977 cases of diarrhea, and 20,064 of skin disease.
 Since 1 July, a total of 2,300,000 patients have been treated for malaria in field and mobile hospitals.
 A high of 90,000 cases of diarrhea were reported in a single day on 1 September.

 Balochistan

 Flooding in Balochistan killed 336 people.
 In many areas, rainwater infiltrated many homes and made them uninhabitable.
 Many families were displaced.
-426,897 houses have either been damaged or completely destroyed, and 304000 acres of crops were lost.
-An estimated half-million livestock have also been killed.
+426,897 houses were either damaged or completely destroyed, and 304000 acres of crops were lost.
+An estimated half-million livestock were also killed.

-According to the Relief Commissioner Provincial Disaster Management, Balochistan's capital Quetta has been declared a disaster area due to rains, and an emergency had been declared in the province.
+According to the Relief Commissioner Provincial Disaster Management Authority, Balochistan's capital Quetta was declared a disaster area due to rains, and an emergency was declared in the province.
+Many organisations took part in relief, including Balochistan Youth Action Committee & Apna Dastarkhwan (Zariya Social Welfare Foundation).

 Khyber Pakhtunkhwa

-309 people died and 600,000 others were displaced by floods.
-Among them were five children in Upper Dir District; they had been returning home from school before they were swept away by the floods and drowned.
+309 people died and 600,000 others were displaced by floods in the province.
+Among them were five children in Upper Dir District; they had been returning home from school when they were swept away by the floods and drowned.
 326,897 houses were damaged due to floods and landslides, and 7,742 cattle died from collapsing sheds.
-In Swat District, a newly built hotel had collapsed due to excessive flooding.
+In Swat District, a newly built hotel collapsed due to excessive flooding.
 The southwestern part of the province was previously affected by the June 2022 Afghanistan earthquake.

-In Lower Kohistan District, 5 people stranded in a hill torrent were swept away; 4 of them were killed, while the other one was rescued.
+In Lower Kohistan District, 5 people stranded in a hill torrent were swept away; 4 of them were killed, while one was rescued.
 In Balakot, 8 nomads were killed due to flooding in a tributary of the Kunhar River.
 12 people were also killed in flooding in different areas of Dera Ismail Khan due to flash floods from hill torrents.